West Itchenor: History

 In 1175 the Lord of the Manor Hugh Esturmy built a chapel in West Itchenor, adjacent to the River Haven; prior to the construction of a sea wall and sluice in 1931, a spring tide would cause the river to rise and surround the building.
 Between 1180 and 1197 the chapel became a parish church dedicated to St Nicholas, the patron saint of seafarers.

 The population of West Itchenor diminished during the Black Death which swept England from 1348, yet the village survived.
 East Itchenor was part of the contiguous parish of Birdham but was never more than a mansion with around 100 acres of farmland although it did have its own chapel.
-The latters subsequent decline in the following century culminated in its unification with Birdham in 1440.
+The latter's subsequent decline in the following century culminated in its unification with Birdham in 1440.

 Towards the end of the 19th century, West Itchenor became a popular destination for Londoners who could afford a second home in the countryside and the cost of travelling there.
 These people, known locally as 'DFLs' (Down from London), have caused the rapid growth of the village since that time.
 However, despite the increased number of households, the number of full-time and economically active residents has fallen, as house prices have increased with the demand for second homes.
 This in turn caused the closure of the general store and post office in 1974 and of the local village school.
 The Itchenor Society estimated in 2012 that over 40% of all households were second homes.

 During the Second World War, Itchenor Shipyard served as a base for the Admiralty's manufacturing of Fairmile B motor launches and Itchenor Sailing Club was requisitioned by the British Army, which mounted an anti-aircraft gun at the club to attack approaching Luftwaffe planes.
 This wartime activity made West Itchenor a restricted area and required residents to produce identification papers as they entered the village.